 My experience in Asia

-I have drawn upon my own experiences from Asia, making delicious pastes in a pestle and mortar whilst sat on the floor, to create this vegan Thai green curry recipe.
+I have drawn upon my own experiences from Asia, making delicious pastes in a pestle and mortar whilst sitting on the floor, to create this vegan Thai green curry recipe.
 I used to love going to the local market and picking up random bunches of herbs and pairing them with different local ingredients.
 During this time I was fortunate to learn from many different locals from all across Asia.

-If you would like to make this vegan Thai green curry as authentic as possible, bash up the ingredients by hand inside a pestle and mortar.
+If you would like to make this vegan Thai green curry as authentic as possible, bash up the ingredients by hand with a pestle and mortar.
 Use palm sugar to help pulverise the ingredients and to balance out any bitterness or sharpness.

 But if you’d rather opt for the simple approach then you could whack all the ingredients into a food processor, or blender, and whip up the paste in minutes.